open/close all folders

 - Blackarachnia does this (overlapping with Hollywood Homely) for the first two seasons of Transformers Animated.
 Several Autobots find her attractive and the rest seem to pay her appearance no mind, but she constantly harps on her status of being technoorganic and hideous.
 Then in season three that mask she's been wearing comes off and oh dear lord.
 Not to mention that we get Sentinel trying to kill her for what she is.

 - There was one character who was supposedly the "ugly child" in school, but actually looked like everyone else.

 - They also did this in the first Terence and Phillip episode ("Not Without My Anus") with Ugly Bob, a character who was treated as horrifyingly ugly despite the fact that he looked like every other Canadian on the show.
 He returned in the episode "Royal Pudding," and this time his supposed ugliness caused a monster to turn into stone.

-- In one episode the girls make a list that ranks the boys from cutest to ugliest, and Kyle happens to be at the bottom, even though he looks just like any other kid (the list later turned out to be manipulated).
+- In one episode the girls make a list that ranks the boys from cutest to ugliest, and Kyle happens to be at the bottom after its manipulated by Bebe and her cohorts.
 When he talks to his parents about it they say he looks fine, and also mention that he has his mother's nose.
 This freaks Kyle out, because her nose is rather large and stereotypically Jewish.
 Kyle, like most of the other kids, has no visible nose.

 - In "The Ungroundable" someone refers to Pete (the half red-haired Goth) as having pockmarks, though there is no sign of them for the viewer.

 - In Invader Zim, everyone says that Dib's head is freakishly huge, but it looks the same size as anyone else's head.
 Of course, the characters who claim that his head is big are usually the same ones who actually believe that Zim's green skin and lack of ears is a skin condition, so they're not exactly masters of perception.